vishalbelsare/neural_prophet/docs/html/_sources/full_simple_model.rst.txt

 .. note::

-  Congrats! 🥳 You successfully trained your first NeuralProphet model!
-  Let's solve some real world applications and head over to the advanced Tutorials to your left!
+  Congrats on completing the full simple model tutorial! 🥳 Let's solve some real world applications and head over to the advanced Tutorials to your left! 🏄🏼‍♂️